 Additional documents that are always good to have

 - Bank account statements – Have a copy of your latest statement prepared and make sure you’re aware of your current bank balance whenever you’re crossing a border.
 Immigration officers have the right to ask you all sorts of questions and this is one of the common ones.

 - Copies of your translated business license and insurance policies

 - A copy of your old passport with relevant visas – If you’re travelling with a fresh new passport, bring a copy of your old one too just in case.

 I missed my train from Brussels to London after being interrogated for a good 20 minutes by the immigration officer.
 When it finally became clear that she was interrogating me because my new passport didn’t have any previous record of me living and studying in the UK, I told her I graduated from the University of Exeter.
-She then asked if I had my old passport on hand, the one with the student visa, and looked at me like I was a moron when I said I didn’t.
+She then asked if I had my old passport on hand, the one with the student visa, and looked at me like I was a moron when I said I didn’t have it.